ladybug-tools/spider/gbxml-viewer/r13/assets/splash-screen.md

 ISS Module / Issues Panel
 * All panels now support the new standardized select + attributes panel

-Note: visibility toggles are having issues
+Note: visibility toggles are having issues.
+Sometimes you have to look under the surface to see it

 </details><details>